emthatdev/portfolio/README.md

 ### Notes
 - First client project built with Nuxt.
-- Despite the disclaimer above, I _am_ proud of the webitse (sort of).
+- Despite the disclaimer above, I _am_ proud of the website (sort of).
 - Got to learn a little about [Rive](https://rive.app) and built some custom animations for the webpage (🔥).
 Too bad they'll be scrapped for V2.
 Oh well.
 - Also discovered [Resend](https://resend.com).
 Made sending emails from a frontend-only app a breeze.
 - There's a locked login link on the homepage 😏.
 It's a teaser for something really awesome that's in the works (70% done too).